 - No fixed monthly payments: One of the most significant advantages of share capital is that the company need not worry about fixed monthly installments and interest payments that are there in the case of bank loans.
-The company only distributes its profits as a dividend, which can also be halted if necessary.
+The company only distributes its profits as dividends, which can be halted if necessary.

 - Flexibility in terms of Capital usage: The Company can use the money it raises through the issue of shares in whatever way it decides.
 There are no restrictions or requirements attached to the usage of the funds.

-- Flexibility in terms of raising capital: Company can decide how much and when to issue shares.
+- Flexibility in raising capital: The company can decide how much and when to issue shares.
 If the company initially requires lesser funds, it can call only that portion of the capital from the shareholders.

 - Lower Risk: Raising capital through the issue of shares is less risky than other debt options.
-Shareholders of the company cannot force it into bankruptcy, unlike creditors, which can in case of failure of repayment.
+Shareholders of the company cannot force it into bankruptcy, unlike creditors, which can in case of repayment failure.

 Here are a few disadvantages of raising share capital:

 - Reduced ownership: One of the most significant disadvantages of raising capital through shares is the reduction in the control and ownership of the company.
-Each share is a part of the company, and its holder is an owner of the company.
+Each share is a part of the company, and its holder owns it.
 Shareholders have voting rights in terms of various business and management policies.
 Shareholders can even remove the owner from the leadership post if they have a majority.

 - Higher rate of return: Since shareholders’ risk is high compared to creditors, they will expect a higher rate of return from the company.

 - Higher cost of raising capital: Raising capital through shares is lengthy and expensive.
 The company has to issue the prospects informing IPO; there will reduce advertisement costs, legal costs, etc.